BrendahKiragu/brendah-week1-js-code-challenge/README.md

-# Week 1 Code Challenge - JavaScript Toy Problems
+# Phase 1 Week 1 Code Challenge - JavaScript Toy Problems

 In this code cahllenge you will find three challenges that test your understanding of JavaScript fundamentals.